DEMONSTRATORS

 Material: Acrylic Glass, UV Prints, Electronics

-The Autochrome Demonstrator presents a novel non-invasive restoration method by showcasing each Autochrome layer as part of an optical system.
+The Autochrome Demonstrator presents a non-invasive restoration method by showing each Autochrome layer as part of an optical system.
 Viewers can examine the individual layers, including a glass layer with colored starch granules and a panchromatic emulsion layer, and see how they combine into a complete image.
 When emulsion is missing, a secondary AI-generated emulsion plate restores the image to its likely original form.
-This approach helps viewers distinguish between original and AI-generated components, ensuring accurate representation.
+This approach helps viewers distinguish between original and AI-generated components while supporting a transparent understanding of reconstruction.
 More Info >

 The SCREAM Demonstrator